Aliases for RAB14 Gene

 GeneCards Summary for RAB14 Gene

 RAB14 (RAB14, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Clathrin derived vesicle budding and Sertoli-Sertoli Cell Junction Dynamics.
-GO annotations related to this gene include GTP binding and GDP binding.
-An important paralog of this gene is RAB42.
+Diseases associated with RAB14 include Non-Invasive Bladder Urothelial Carcinoma.
+Among its related pathways are Glycerophospholipid biosynthesis and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GDP binding.
+An important paralog of this gene is RAB4A.

 Involved in membrane trafficking between the Golgi complex and endosomes during early embryonic development.
 Regulates the Golgi to endosome transport of FGFR-containing vesicles during early development, a key process for developing basement membrane and epiblast and primitive endoderm lineages during early postimplantation development.
 May act by modulating the kinesin KIF16B-cargo association to endosomes (By similarity).
 Regulates, together with its guanine nucleotide exchange factor DENND6A, the specific endocytic transport of ADAM10, N-cadherin/CDH2 shedding and cell-cell adhesion.